 I have to admit that I don’t always do this, but it is helpful to label both the top and the side of your boxes and tubs!
 Then stack the boxes with the labels facing out.
 This makes it easy on moving day to grab containers going to the same room.
 It also makes it easier on the person carrying the box to be able to look straight down instead of having to twist to look at the side of the box.

 13 – Bonus Moving Tips for Parents (from Hannah)

 This tip won't be helpful for everyone, but I think any parent of young kids will appreciate it!
 If you purchase a couple new toys in the month or two leading up to your move, just tuck these toys away.
 They don't have to be anything too special, just something that your kids haven't seen before.
 It could even be an addition to a toy collection they already have.
 After you've moved, bring out the new toys.
 This should buy you some time to get a few of the first few crucial things done in your new home while they're entertained and happy in the other room!
 For example, I purchased a few new Little People vehicles and characters for my daughters to play with.
 Their interest in their old Little People toys was revived once they saw their new toys, and I was able to sneak away and get some things done while they happily played!
 Win-Win!

 I hope these tips help your move go a little more smoothly.

-If you want a super organized move, be sure to get our ultimate moving binder kit here inside the Sweet Life Planner Club.
+If you want a super organized move, be sure to get our ultimate moving binder kit here inside the Sweet Life Society.
 If you want to see the moving binder in action, you can watch our video here.